RedPitaya/Documentation/appsFeatures/applications/streaming/appStreaming.rst

 The streaming status section displays the current status of the ADC and DAC streaming process (GPIO will be added in the future).
 Each section has the following options:

-* **Status LED:** Indicates the current status of the streaming process.
-The LED is green when the streaming is running and red when it is stopped.
+* **Status circle:** Indicates the current status of the streaming process.
+The circle is green when the streaming is running and red when it is stopped.
 * **Start and stop buttons:** Start and stop the streaming process.
 * **Status message:** Displays the current status of the streaming process as well as any error messages that may occur during the streaming process.